-After that, they concentration has been to give the priciest and the best quality products of their dedicated consumers.
+After that, they concentration has been to give the priciest and the best quality products to their dedicated consumers.

 These two particular companies have a particular similarity in the fact that both of them are operated by the same parent company known as Techtronic Industries.

 The complete set of such power tools produced by both of these brands has been done in China.

 Ridgid vs. Milwaukee Cordless Drill Review